 - Home office spaces will be a requirement when looking for a new home and renovating their existing home.

-- More money being spent on technology and furniture to provide a comfortable work environment in the home.
+- More money is being spent on technology and furniture to provide a comfortable work environment in the home.

 - A survey conducted by Nulab found that 56.7% of participants weren’t allowed to bring home equipment to help them work remotely.
 The same survey found that 31.8% of participants had to purchase equipment to help them work remotely.
 (Nulab, 2020)

-3. More saving, less expenses
+3. More savings, fewer expenses

 As we realised in the last two years, when working from home, travel and food/coffee expenses were a major area for saving.
 The biggest savings were seen in the eliminated need to pay for petrol, road tolls and public transport fares.